steveculshaw/brindlewoodbay/README.md

 Winnie takes some buns to make up with Captain Cozy

-## Theorize what happened

-* killed on the ship ... actually death was by drowning
-* wrapped in the rug

-## Clues & Void Clues
+Emilie confides with (W) that Albert is NOT her real daddy

-* Family tree ...
+## Family tree

 * Allison - mother
 * Albert - the dead father
 * Sarah - elder daughter
 * Emilie - younger daughter
 * David - son

----
+## Theorize what happened

+* killed on the ship ... actually death was by drowning
+* wrapped in the rug

+## Clues & Void Clues

 * Clue: blood soaked rug.
 The design on it was similar to those on the yacht; it's from Krause Inc. It is the same blood type on rug as Albert Krause
 * Clue: that's odd; he has wrist watch, old style mechanical, still going, albeit 2 hours slow or 10 hours fast